Chart Color Schemes

 Aberglasslyn features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.6% of all households, including 43.5% couples with children, 26.2% couples without children, and 14.1% single parent families.
-Non-family households constitute the remaining 15.4%, with lone person households at 13.2% and group households comprising 2.2%.
-The median household size is 3.0 people, which is larger than the Rest of NSW average of 2.4.
+Family households constitute 84.6% of all households, including 43.5% couples with children, 26.2% couples without children, and 14.1% single parent families.
+Non-family households comprise the remaining 15.4%, with lone person households at 13.2% and group households making up 2.2% of the total.
+The median household size is 3.0 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households